-- State Dinner Night: Early Week 1 – A designated evening for all students from your state to hit the town at one of Boulder’s renowned restaurants.
+- State Dinner Night: A designated evening for all students from your state to hit the town at one of Boulder’s renowned restaurants.

-- Battle of the Classes: Mid-Week 1 – Connect with classmates in a friendly field day competition.
+- Battle of the Classes: This student-favorite event allows students to connect with classmates in a friendly field day competition.

 - Sunday late morning/early afternoon: Arrive and settle into on-campus housing

 - Monday-Friday: Week 1 classes (daily lunch break provided)

 - Weekend: On your own or GSBC-organized event(s)

 - Monday-Thursday: Week 2 classes (daily lunch break provided)